UtkarshCodecom/UtkarshCodecom/README.md

 ## Professional Summary

-I am a 17-year-old developer from India with a strong background in software engineering, competitive programming, and problem solving.
+I am a 18-year-old developer from India with a strong background in software engineering, competitive programming, and problem solving.

-Started programming in Class 7 and have since worked across Android development, full-stack web development, automation systems, game development, cloud services, and freelance software projects.
+Started programming in Class 7 and have since worked across Android development, full-stack web development, automation systems, game development, databases, linux, cloud services, and freelance software projects.

-Alongside development, I qualified for INOI and secured AIR 5611 in JEE Advanced, demonstrating strong analytical and mathematical problem-solving abilities.
+Alongside development, I qualified for INOI and secured AIR 5611 in JEE, demonstrating strong analytical and mathematical problem-solving abilities.

 ---